-Major demolition activities at the site of the Martin Drake Power Plant site are complete following nearly a century of electric generation in downtown Colorado Springs.
+Demolition activities at the site of the former Martin Drake Power Plant were completed in 2024, following nearly a century of electric generation in downtown Colorado Springs.

 For generations, Drake was a symbol of reliability thanks to the dedicated employees who worked there.
 Although the plant no longer stands, its legacy will live on as we transition to a new energy future.